awsdocs/amazon-chime-administration-guide/doc_source/assign-voicecon.md

-# Assigning and Unassigning Amazon Chime Voice Connector Phone Numbers<a name="assign-voicecon"></a>
+# Assigning and unassigning Amazon Chime Voice Connector phone numbers<a name="assign-voicecon"></a>

 You can assign phone numbers to an Amazon Chime Voice Connector\.